maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_y_axis_27](./images/build/frame/attach_endstoppers_y_axis_27.jpg)

-One black and one red 0.75 mm^2 cable were cut out at a length so that they reached from the Y-axis min end-stop and to the front of the CNC machine.
+One black and one red 0.75 mm^2 wire (**E03**) were cut out at a length so that they reached from the Y-axis end-stop (-) and to the front of the CNC machine.

-The end of the cables were stripped and twisted.
-Two 2.8 mm spade connectors were then attached to the stripped cables using a plier.
-The red cable were then attached to C (Common terminal) pinout on the end-stop and the black cable was connected to the NO (Normally Open) pinout.
+The end of the wires were stripped and twisted.
+Two 2.8 mm spade connectors (**E25**) were then attached to the stripped wires using a plier.
+The red wire were then attached to C (Common terminal) pinout on the end-stop and the black cable was connected to the NO (Normally Open) pinout.

 ![attach_endstoppers_y_axis_28](./images/build/frame/attach_endstoppers_y_axis_28.jpg)